Martin-Biomed/ble_client_for_windows/README.md

 ## BLE GATT Usage

-The ESP32 uses a BLE GATT Event Bus to receive requests to execute functions.
-Most of the configuration for the BLE communications is done within the "ble_setup" module.
+This app was developed as a standalone tool for communicating with simple BLE-capable devices (servers).

+Bluetooth Low Energy (BLE) communication is significantly different than Classic Bluetooth communications.
+BLE was developed for using significantly less power, simplifying device pairing, and maintaining lower connection (but still reliable) connection speeds.

 ### BLE GATT Background Info

-One of the mechanisms for using BLE for messaging is to use a GATT publish/subscribe method.
+To use BLE for messaging requires a firm understanding of the GATT publish/subscribe method.

 It is recommended that potential users become acquainted with basic BLE concepts, fortunately there are good resources online, like: https://learn.adafruit.com/introduction-to-bluetooth-low-energy/introduction

 ### Generic Access Profile (GAP) Device-to-Device Connections

-The GAP device-to-device connection is the first step in establishing communications (using this BLE methodology).
+The GAP device-to-device connection is the first step in establishing communications (using the BLE GATT methodology).

-The ESP32 advertises its device BLE characteristics (like its Device Name and MAC Address).
-This allows BLE-enabled devices to detect and establish a connection to the ESP32.

 ### Generic ATTribute Profile (GATT) Services

-The ESP32 functions as a GATT Server, where a client can then subscribe/publish to available Services offered by the ESP32.
+Assuming we have a BLE-capable device that functions as a GATT Server, where a client (like this app) can then subscribe/publish to available services offered by the server.

-GATT Services are organised in a hierarchal order:
+GATT services are organised in a hierarchal order:

 - **Profile (Highest Level):** Defines a collection of Services.
-In this project, there is only a single (implicitly-defined) Profile.
+This project ignores this level of the hierarchy and just directly publishes/subscribes to specific GATT Characteristics.

 - **Services:** Contains a group of characteristics, and are more commonly used if different types of functions are available from the same BLE server.
-This project only uses a single service.
+This project ignores this level of the hierarchy and just directly publishes/subscribes to specific GATT Characteristics.

 - **Characteristics:** The lowest level concept in GATT transactions.
 Each characteristic is defined by a UUID.
-The UUID is commonly provided as a 16-bit reference of 128-bit reference.
+The UUID is commonly provided as a 16-bit reference or a 128-bit reference.

 **Note:** The (128-bit) representation of the BLE Characteristic UUID is the (16-bit) Byte UUID superimposed over the standard Bluetooth Base UUID